mwindlinger/Social-Media-Website/README.md

 # Link: http://ec2-54-164-126-240.compute-1.amazonaws.com:4567/#!/login
 (Note:  Won't work unless I start the server.
-Email me at mwindlinger@gmail.com if you'd like to see it).
+Email me at mwindlinger@gmail.com if you'd like to see it)

 A social platform for users to post their moments (similar to Facebook posts) in a microblog/social media style.